| Title: | Construct and Compare scGRN from Single-Cell Transcriptomic Data |

 Uses the Alternating Least Squares (ALS) estimation procedure.
 A progress bar is included to help monitor operations on large tensors.

-a vector of normalizing constants, one for each component
+lambdasA vector of normalizing constants, one for each component.

-a list of matrices - one for each mode - each matrix with num_components
+UA list of matrices, one for each mode, each with num_components columns.

 T. Kolda, B. Bader, "Tensor decomposition and applications".
 SIAM Applied Mathematics and Applications 2009.